WatiBenj/Blockchain_Ajtai_Hash/README.md

 - **Transaction.java**

-   A transaction can simply be expressed as the set of the next fields :
+   A transaction is simply composed of the following elements :

    - Identifier
    - Name of the sender